rdigba/Android-Checkout-Application/README.md

 # assignment-1-53-victor-alvarez-rdigba-mobile
-assignment-1-53-victor-alvarez-rdigba-mobile created by GitHub Classroom This is a mobile app using XML and Java as frontend, and Java and SQLite for backend.
+This is a mobile app using XML and Java as frontend, and Java and SQLite database for backend.

+The 3 considerations for frontend were

+1. Android Studio
+2. React Native
+3.